root-project/root/documentation/spectrum/Spectrum.md

 ```

 This function fits the source spectrum.
 The calling program should fill
-in input parameters of the `one_dim_fit` structure.
+in the input parameters of the `one_dim_fit` structure.
 The fitted parameters
 are written into structure pointed by `one_dim_fit` structure pointer
 and fitted data are written into source spectrum.